 - Lymphoblasts proliferate and differentiate into “Effector cells” (or) into “Memory cells”.

 - Effector Cells: The functions in various ways to estimate the antigen.
-These cells have short life spans, generally ranging from a few days to few weeks.
+These cells have short life spans, generally ranging from a few days to a few weeks.

 - Plasma Cells: The antibody-secreting effector cells of the B-cell lineage have a characteristic cytoplasm that contains abundant ER (to support their rate of protein synthesis).